Places in Slovakia

 Road travel

-You can drive in Slovakia with your UK driving licence.
-For any stay longer than 6 months you must exchange your licence for a Slovak one.
+If you stay longer than 6 months, you must exchange your licence for a Slovak one.

 Many main roads have only a single carriageway in each direction making overtaking difficult.
 Beware of oncoming cars overtaking on your side of the road.
 Road markings are difficult to see in poor weather and can be faded.
 In winter, you must equip your car for severe driving conditions.